Hubs-Foundation/hubs-cloud/README.md

 ## Releases

-See our [Hubs Cloud Release Notes](CHANGELOG.md) for latest changes on Hubs Cloud.
+See our [Hubs Cloud Releases and Updates Changelog](CHANGELOG.md) for latest changes on Hubs Cloud.

 ## Dependency Repos